Alfresco/docs-alfresco/process-services/2.4/config/authenticate.md

 1. Log in to the Keycloak Admin Console.
 2. Select the **alfresco** realm.
 3. Navigate to the **Clients** section.
-4. Select the client that's used by APS according to the `keycloak.resource` [property](https://docs.alfresco.com/process-services/2.4/config/authenticate/#properties).
+4. Select the client that's used by APS according to the `keycloak.resource` property.
+See [Configure authentication]({% link process-services/2.4/config/authenticate.md %}#properties).
 5. Select the **Advanced** tab.
 6. Enable **Exclude Issuer from Authentication Response** and click **Save**.